kamermanpr/docker-survey/README.md

   - `-e ROOT=TRUE`

-  - `-e GIT_USER="your.name"`

-  - `-e GIT_EMAIL="your.email@gmail.com"`

-  - `-e THEME="Cobalt"` (I like a dark theme)

   Change these options to what works for you, or delete an option all together if you don't need it.

   After the container is up and running, open your browser and enter the following URL: `localhost:8787`, which will take you to the RStudio Server login page.
 Use the username/password you set (or: rstudio/rstudio) to login and start analysing.
-If you entered your `git` credentials, perform a `git clone` to get a repo into the container.

 ### Cloud